-Current State Board of Education District 1 Rep. Georgina Pérez did not file for reelection in the Democratic primary.
+Incumbent State Board of Education District 1 Rep. Georgina Pérez did not file for reelection in the Democratic primary.
 District 1 covers 40 West Texas counties, including El Paso.
 Democratic filers include Laura Márquez, a developmental disabilities policy fellow at Paso del Norte Children’s Development Center; Melissa Ortega, a University of Texas at El Paso professor and a former candidate for the Socorro school board; and Omar Yanar, CEO of El Paso Leadership Academy charter school.
-Republican filers include Lani Popp, a speech language pathologist at Northside Independent School District in the San Antonio area, and Michael Travis Stevens, an English Language Arts Instructional Coach at Northside ISD.
+Michael Travis Stevens, the sole Republican filer, is an English Language Arts Instructional Coach at Northside Independent School District.

 El Paso County Judge Ricardo Samaniego is running unopposed in the primaries for a second term.
 Guadalupe Giner has said she will run against him as an independent, but will not be placed on the ballot until the general election.